-- A red St-Laurent t-shirt with logo. - Navy Shorts, which must be appropriate in length or track pants - All students should have a pair of clean, non-marking running shoes for wearing in the gym. - ASLA Hoodie may only be worn on Fridays

-• Students without their appropriate physical education uniform will not be able to participate in the class.
+- A red St-Laurent t-shirt with logo. - Navy Shorts, which must be appropriate in length or track pants - All students should have a pair of clean, non-marking running shoes for wearing in the gym. - ASLA hoodies - Students without their appropriate physical education uniform will not be able to participate in the class.
 The inability to participate in a class will impact their academic performance.
-Ongoing infractions may incur a suspension.